Coronavirus: Vodafone NZ to empty offices to test outbreak response

-Vodafone's six-level Auckland headquarters will almost empty in coming days as the telco tests a possible response to coronavirus.
+Vodafone's six-level Auckland headquarters will almost empty as the telco tests a possible response to coronavirus.

-More than 1,200 Auckland-based Vodafone permanent staff will work from home this week as the company tests working from home at scale in order to simulate worst-case covid-19 scenarios.
+More than 1200 Auckland-based Vodafone permanent staff will work from home for one day this week as the company tests working from home at scale in order to simulate worst-case covid-19 scenarios.

 The company said its contractors will also work remotely but did not disclose how many it currently has.